apocalyptech/bl3-cli-saveedit/README.md

     bl3-save-edit old.sav new.sav --mayhem 4

+Note that in order to have Anointments drop while playing in Normal mode, your savegame does need to have THVM unlocked, so see the `--unlock` docs below for how to do that.

 ### Currency (Money and Eridium)

 Money and Eridium can be set with the `--money` and `--eridium`